Before we say goodbye and exit the

 Certainly, historically Christianity has a violent side.
 You

-only have to look back to the
+only have to look back to

 Crusades!!
 However, let’s not rush to the hasty conclusion that a ‘good’